 Pixels unearth an important insight

-Thanks to its analysis of the home journey, Audience Town was confident that it could reach people in the market to rent.
+Thanks to Audience Town's analysis of the home journey, AMLI was hopeful that it would help them reach people in the market to rent.

-To start, Audience Town took the initial step of putting tags on the company’s site to generate a detailed analytics report, so AMLI could gather information on the people visiting the site.
+To start, AMLI used Audience Town analytics on the company’s site to generate a detailed report, so they could gather information on the people visiting the site.
 This allowed for ad retargeting and surfaced an important insight to boot: visitors to the site weren’t just coming from the targeted metro regions.
-They were also coming from areas like Columbus, Ohio and other northern cities, where people are increasingly leaving cold winters and high rents for sunbelt living – with Texas being the number one state Americans are moving to, according to Forbes.
+They were also coming from areas like Columbus, Ohio and other northern cities, where people are increasingly leaving cold winters and high rents for sunbelt living – with Texas being the number one state Americans are moving to (Forbes agrees!)

 As a result, the campaign was able to prospect in market renters, retarget its visitors and expand its targeting to other regions.